langurmonkey/dotfiles/docs/i3wm.md

 I use a little program called [xcwd](https://github.com/schischi/xcwd) to open new terminals in the same directory as the working directory of the currently focused window.
 I include the compiled program in my dotfiles repo:

 ```
-bindsym $mod+Return exec urxvt -cd "`$HOME/.dotfiles/bin/xcwd`"
+bindsym $mod+Return exec termite -cd "`$HOME/.dotfiles/bin/xcwd`"
 ```

-I also use this program in my [ranger](ranger.md) launch script in order to open a ranger instance within a urxvt terminal with the right working directory.
+I also use this program in my [ranger](ranger.md) launch script in order to open a ranger instance within a terminal with the right working directory.

 ### Media player and volume controls